chwmath-netizen/NLCS-S-Engine/README.md

 **7B models fail to run the system; the S-Engine activates reliably from 8B and above.**

+8B & 13B: Same File, Same Behavior

+The files in /13B_Test/ are identical to those used for 8B.
+No tuning.
+No adaptation.
+Just logic.

+Only the engine matters.
+Not the model size.

 **This section validates the core philosophy of NLCS: Logic Structure (Software) is superior to Model Size (Hardware).**

 The experiment successfully deployed the S-Engine Diagnostic Core on a common 13B parameter model, proving the feasibility of **On-Device AGI** for critical applications.